heidimason/reactnd-project-myreads/README.md

 	├── utils
 	│   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
 	│   └── helpers.js
-	├── App.test.js # Used for testing.
-Provided with Create React App.
+	├── index.js # Used for DOM rendering only.
-	└── index.js # Used for DOM rendering only.
+	└── setupTests.js # Used for testing.
 ├── .gitignore
 ├── .htaccess # Used for the deployment server
+├── README.md
+├── SEARCH_TERMS.md # The whitelisted short collection of available search terms to use with the app.
 ├── package-lock.json # npm package manager file.
-├── package.json # npm package manager file.
+└── package.json # npm package manager file.
-├── README.md
-└── SEARCH_TERMS.md # The whitelisted short collection of available search terms to use with the app.
 ```

 ## Backend Server